Reverend Hon. Charles Leslie Courtenay1

 William Reginald Courtenay was born on 28 October 1832.1 He was the son of William Reginald Courtenay, 11th Earl of Devon and Lady Elizabeth Fortescue.1 He died on 21 November 1853 at age 21.1

-William Reginald Courtenay was educated at Christ Church College, Oxford University, Oxford, Oxfordshire, England.1 He gained the rank of Lieutenant in the service of the Royal South Devon Yeomanry Cavalry.1
+He was educated at Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG.1 He gained the rank of Lieutenant in the Royal South Devon Yeomanry Cavalry.1

 Citations